durandkwok-snowflake/DK_Snowflake_Dynamic_Table_Example/README.md

 # DK_Snowflake_Dynamic_Table_Example

 Welcome to the Snowflake Dynamic Table Demo!
-This demo showcases the creation and usage of dynamic tables in Snowflake, focusing on building a pipeline to calculate revenue from orders as well as referential integrity
+This demo showcases the creation and usage of dynamic tables in Snowflake, focusing on building a pipeline to calculate revenue from orders as well as referential integrity.

 Prerequisites
 Before running the demo, make sure you have access to a Snowflake account and have the required privileges to execute the SQL statements provided.